rahulrakesh10/WebWall/INSTALL.md

 ## Installation Steps

-### Method 1: Developer Mode (Recommended for Testing)
+### Method 1: Install with GitHub (Recommended)

+This is the easiest way to keep the extension up to date.

+1. **Clone the repository**
+   - If you have Git installed: `git clone https://github.com/<your-username>/WebWall.git`
+   - Or use GitHub Desktop: File → Clone repository → paste the repo URL
+2. **Open the Extensions page** (Chrome/Edge)
+   - Go to `chrome://extensions/`
+   - Toggle "Developer mode" (top-right)
+3. **Load the extension**
+   - Click "Load unpacked"
+   - Select the folder you cloned (the one that contains `manifest.json`)
+4. **Pin the extension** (optional)
+   - Click the puzzle icon → pin "WebWall"

+Updates later:
+- Open the repo folder and run `git pull` (or GitHub Desktop → Pull)
+- Go back to `chrome://extensions/` and click the refresh icon on the WebWall card (or toggle it off/on)

+### Method 2: Install without GitHub (Download ZIP)

 #### Chrome/Edge
 1. **Download the Extension**
-   - Download this repository as a ZIP file
+   - Click "Code" → "Download ZIP" on the GitHub repository page
-   - Extract it to a folder on your computer
+   - Extract the ZIP to a folder on your computer
 2. **Open Extensions Page**
    - Open Chrome/Edge
    - Navigate to `chrome://extensions/`
    - Or go to Menu → More Tools → Extensions
 3. **Enable Developer Mode**
    - Toggle the "Developer mode" switch in the top-right corner
 4. **Load the Extension**
    - Click "Load unpacked"
-   - Select the folder containing the extracted extension files
+   - Select the folder containing the extracted extension files (must include `manifest.json`)
    - The extension should now appear in your extensions list

-5. **Pin the Extension**
+5. **Pin the Extension** (optional)
    - Click the puzzle piece icon in the toolbar
-   - Find "Focus Blocks" and click the pin icon
+   - Find "WebWall" and click the pin icon
-   - The extension icon will now appear in your toolbar

 #### Firefox
 1. **Download the Extension**
    - Download this repository as a ZIP file
    - Extract it to a folder on your computer
 2. **Open Debugging Page**
    - Open Firefox
    - Navigate to `about:debugging`
    - Click "This Firefox" in the sidebar
 3. **Load Temporary Add-on**
    - Click "Load Temporary Add-on"
    - Select the `manifest.json` file from the extension folder
    - The extension will be installed temporarily

 **Note**: Firefox temporary add-ons are removed when you restart the browser.
-For permanent installation, see Method 2.
+For permanent installation, see Method 3.

-### Method 2: Web Store Installation (When Available)
+### Method 3: Web Store Installation (When Available)

 #### Chrome Web Store
 1. Visit the Chrome Web Store (link will be provided when published)